 All other areas of the Visitor Centre, Activity Centre, restaurant, toilets and gift shop are fully accessible.

 Crag Cave is open all year round.
 Tours of the cave are self-guided and take approximately 30 minutes.
+We are open daily during school holidays.

 January – March